vix993/Rust-server/README.md

 # Rust-server

-This project is a template setting up a Rust pipeline.
+This project is a template setting up a Rust pipeline based on Luca Palmieri's book https://www.zero2prod.com/.

 It holds a docker image that executes tarpaulin in a non Linux environment.